 She shares her home with friends of various species including dogs, parrots, pigeons, chickens and fish.
 Tonielle likes to think she loves all animals equally, but she does have a particular fondness for birds.
 Her eldest bird, Ploppy, is an Indian Mynah whose intelligence and cheekiness never fails to make her smile.

-Rhi joined the team back in 2010 and is our regular Saturday dog hydrobather.
-She has now completed her Cert IV in Vet Nursing whilst also studying Animal Science at The University of New England.
+Rhi joined the team back in 2010 as our regular Saturday dog hydrobather, in 2015 she started nursing and has now completed her Cert IV in Vet Nursing whilst also studying Animal Science at The University of New England.
 She looks forward to continuing to meet new clients and looking after their beloved fur-family when they are staying with us in hospital.
 Rhi loves spending time with her cheeky dog Amber (Lab x Border Collie).

 Bec began her nursing career in 2009 and since completing her certificate IV in 2011 has worked at a small animal hospital on the Central Coast for 2 years before heading up to Newcastle to gain experience working with avian and exotic animals for another 3 years.
 Bec has a special interest in canine behaviour and critical care nursing and one day hopes to further her education in those areas.

 She is a very proud mum to her 9 year old Border Collie “Jovi”, who is always full of beans and will never say no to a game of fetch or a swim no matter how cold it may be!